JoyHak/MarkdownToBBCode/Forum.md

 [*] Command line interface (CLI) for converting different files and combining their contents into a single file.
 [/list]

+The converter uses the [url=https://github.com/subframe7536/maple-font]Maple Mono[/url] font for GUI elements. [b]If something is not working for you, please [url=https://github.com/JoyHak/MarkdownToBBCode/issues/new?template=bug-report.yaml]let me know[/url][/b].
+If you think that app can be improved, [url=https://github.com/JoyHak/MarkdownToBBCode/issues/new?template=feature-request.yaml]write to me[/url].

-The converter supports basic syntax, complex blocks, and tables.
+It supports basic syntax, complex blocks, and tables.
 For example, the tables with examples below were converted from the [url=https://github.com/JoyHak/MarkdownToBBCode#markdown]readme file[/url].

 [spoiler2=Detailed examples]
 [size=150]Markdown[/size]